robertwidfen/emoji-kbd/README.md

 If you prefer another hot key edit the script.

 ## Terminal
-In the terminal you may also use the striped down terminal only version
+In the terminal you may also use the stripped down terminal-only version
 ```shell
 python termkbd.py
 ```